Juhannuspukki/rtl/content/courses/private-lessons/_index.md

     portrait: /uploads/rtlprofile-242-.jpg
     degree: Bachelor of Business Administration (General Management)
     experience: "Teach Thai to foreigners for 25 years   01 Apr 2012 – Present : 12
-      Year for Teach Thai to foreigners at RTL School  ( 1/4/55)  \t\t   Mar 2012 – 2000 : 11 years for Teach Thai to foreigners at UTL School    2000
+      Year for Teach Thai to foreigners at RTL School  Mar 2012 – 2000 : 11
-      – 1998 : 2 years at English Volunteer Unit "
+      years for Teach Thai to foreigners at UTL School    2000 – 1998 : 2 years
+      at English Volunteer Unit "
   - name: Khruu Busabong Piriyamanop Osato
     portrait: /uploads/rtlprofile-194-.jpg
     degree: Bachelor of Arts Program in English